 Habitat for Humanity believes everyone, everywhere, should have a healthy, affordable place to call home.
 More than building homes, they build communities, hope, and the opportunity for families to help themselves.

-Habitat for Humanity of Trenton is currently building 7 homes on N Clinton Ave. in Trenton.
-They are in need of volunteers to help complete these homes.
+Construction: Habitat for Humanity is currently building 7 homes on N Clinton Ave. in Trenton.
 Volunteers do not have to have any construction experience and are provided all the tools and safety gear needed for the day.
 Water and sun screen is available at the construction site.

 |Historical Society of Princeton||This Historical Society of Princeton is dedicated to the preservation of Princeton's history.
 HSP develops programs that build connections to the past.
 It is headquartered at Updike Farmstead.||